 Visitors to Nova Scotia access travel planning information through multiple channels along their path to purchase.
 When travelling in Nova Scotia, many visitors stop at the Visitor Information Centres (VICs) across Nova Scotia to receive travel information on our products and services to assist them with their vacation planning.

 Tourism Nova Scotia invites Nova Scotia tourism operators to participate in our free travel publication distribution program to Visitor Information Centres.

 Who can participate?

 - Any Nova Scotian or Canadian company or tourism organization that delivers a tourism product or service in Nova Scotia.

 - Tourism operators/organizations must be registered with the Nova Scotia Registry of Joint Stock Companies.
 Registration must be current.

-- All required permits, licenses, and approvals must be in place for the tourism business/organization.
+- All required permits, licenses, approvals and listing (novascotia.com) must be in place for the tourism business/organization.

 - Brochures must provide an accurate representation of the product/experience/facility/event.

 - Fixed roof accommodations and campgrounds must have an accommodations license and be approved by one of the following recognized quality programs: Nova Scotia Approved, Canada Select, or CAA.

 Community, Regional & Independent Tourism Guide Guidelines